parmarjh/House-Prices-Prediction/README.md

 # Predict the Housing Prices in Ames(Kaggle)

 This Project was developed as a part of STAT 542 Practical Statistical Learning at University of Illinois, Urbana-Champaign.
+This project contains 2 parts:

+Part 1:Predict the Housing Prices in Ames
+Part 2:Implement Lasso using Coordinate Descent on the Ames housing data.

+## Programming Language:

+Python

 ## Source